siva037/weather-monitor/README.md

 In command line, navigate to weather-monitor and run yarn install/npm install

 ### `Run`
-* In command line, navigato to weather-monitor and run yarn start/npm start
+* In command line, navigate to weather-monitor and run yarn start/npm start

 ### `Developed with`
 * [Node.js](https://nodejs.org)- Javascript runtime